msalehsaudi/House_prices_prediction/README.md

 ## Reproducibility

-The entire model should be completely reproducible - to score this the teacher will clone your repository and follow the instructions as per the readme.
-All teams start out with a score of 10.
-One point is deducted for each step not included in the repo.
+The entire model should be completely reproducible - just install the requirements file then plug and play.
 ## Advice

 Commit early and often